l0rdnugget/HTB/challenges/forensics/oBfsC4t10n2/oBfsC4t10n2.md

 <br>
 Summary:
-The goal of the challenge is to analyze a phishing document and figure out what it executes.
+The goal of the challenge is to analyze a phishing document and figure out what it executes

 <br>
 <br>

 Recon:
-Downloaded and extracted the challenge file on PwnBox:
+Downloaded and extracted the challenge file on PwnBox

 ```bash
 cd ~